Unified cooling-system solution

 ClimaMind AI Overlay

-A supervisory layer evaluates live conditions and recommends plant-level setpoints without replacing existing controls.
+A supervisory layer evaluates live conditions and recommends approved central-plant and major air-side setpoints without replacing existing controls.

 Four-layer ClimaMind AI overlay architecture

-The BAS remains the operating interface and native control layer.
+The BMS remains the operating interface and native control layer.
 Operators keep visibility, overrides, and local authority.

 Non-optimized building systems